WHAT IS?

 The coffee is sealed in a plastic container with an easy to dispense spout that is set in a cardboard box that goes right in your refrigerator for easy access for the team.

-The 1 gallon boxes are 11" tall by 4" wide by 10" deep.
+The the box is 11" tall by 4" wide by 10" deep.

 You can email, text or call if you need anything.